 Some people might describe it as being in ‘Zen’.

-Apart from insight and intuition, other benefits described are clear cognitive thinking and recall.
-2
+Apart from insight and intuition, other benefits described are improved cognitive thinking and recall.

 How To Enter Alpha State Of Mind

-Other ways people (sometimes unknowingly) enter the alpha state of mind is an activity that allows them to ‘zone out’.
-Puzzles and adult coloring are way that can help you zone out.
+Other ways you (sometimes unknowingly) might enter the alpha state of mind is during activities that allow you to ‘zone out’.
+Puzzles, adult coloring, or other similar hobbies, for example, are ways you can zone out.

 We now have digital electroencephalography (EEG) technology to measure brain activity and record views of brain oscillations.